mrdon/curler/README.md

 Jobs inserted into the curler queue must contain two properties:

  * `method` - Relative path of the URL to hit.
- * `headers` - A json object of HTTP headers to use for the request.
+ * `headers` - A JSON object of HTTP headers to use for the request.
 Defaults to `{'Content-Type': 'application/x-www-form-urlencoded'}`.
  * `data` - Arbitrary data string.
 POSTed as the `data` property.
 Use JSON if you need structure.

 Dependencies